TSMC

 What Smart Money Thinks

-TSM has unusual smart-money composition: it is one of Warren Buffett’s best-known sales (initiated and exited within ~6 months in 2023, with Buffett citing geopolitical risk as the reason).
-However, that sale was at roughly $80 per share; TSM now trades above $190, and Buffett has not re-entered.
-Among other BMI-tracked managers, Mohnish Pabrai initiated a position in late 2023 and has held through 2025-2026; the position appears in Pabrai Investment Funds 13F filings at roughly 6% of portfolio.
+TSM has unusual smart-money composition: it is one of Warren Buffett’s best-known sales (initiated and exited within roughly six months in 2023, with Buffett citing geopolitical risk).
+That sale was at roughly $80 per share; the ADR now trades near $447, and Buffett has not re-entered.
+Among other BMI-tracked managers, Mohnish Pabrai built a position in late 2023 and has held through 2025-2026; it appears in Pabrai Investment Funds 13F filings at roughly 6% of portfolio.
 Stanley Druckenmiller cycled through TSM in 2024 but does not currently hold.

 Explore the BMI Smart-Money Tracker →